L'Arbre Croche: British rule (1763–1787)

 Beginning from the 1750s and lasting until the 1760s, a smallpox outbreak devastated several Indian communities throughout the American Midwest, including L'Arbre Croche.
 The outbreak was brought on in part by victorious Indian warriors who had fought on the side of the French bringing home prizes of war which had been infected with the disease; the Ojibwe, Odawa and Potawatomi peoples were most affected by the outbreak.
-An oral account from Odawa tribal leader and historian Andrew Blackbird claimed that the outbreak had "entirely depopulated and laid waste" to L'Arbre Croche.
+An oral account recorded by Odawa tribal leader and historian Andrew Blackbird claimed that the outbreak had "entirely depopulated and laid waste" to L'Arbre Croche.
 (Note: Nissowaquet's biography states that the "devastating" smallpox epidemic occurred in 1757, following a French and Indian War battle at Fort George.)
-Blackbird claimed in his oral account that a group of Odawa were sold a tin box in Montreal, and were told the box contained something supernatural but that they were not to open it until they returned to their homeland.
+Blackbird wrote in his history that a group of Odawa were sold a tin box in Montreal, and were told the box contained something supernatural but that they were not to open it until they returned to their homeland.
 The box supposedly contained four or more nested boxes, until the final box which was one inch in size and contained moldy particles which were smallpox.
-According to the oral account, entire families of L'Arbre Croche died due to the outbreak and the population of the region was greatly reduced.
+According to the account, entire families of L'Arbre Croche died due to the outbreak and the population of the region was greatly reduced.